lurodrigo/lurodrigo.github.io/_posts/2017-04-01-symbolic-computation-R-1-4.md

 This week I found myself thinking on how packages like `dplyr` use a lot of metaprogramming (that is, computation over the language itself) and functional tools to create functions having a lot of expressive power.
-I asked myself: can I possible use these tools for algebraic manipulation?
-In particular, could I use them to build a system able to do symbolic differentiation?
+I asked myself: can I possibly use these tools for algebraic manipulation?
+In particular, could I use them to build a system capable of doing symbolic differentiation?

-I thought about the differentiation problem in particular because it's clear that finding derivatives of elementary functions consists of mere formal (though tedious) manipulation.
+I came up with the differentiation problem in particular because it's clear that finding derivatives of elementary functions consists of mere formal (though tedious) manipulation.
 Symbolic integration, in contrast, is more an art than an algorithm.